Damillora/flora/README.md

 # flora

 A seed for your Wine prefixes.
-Quickly launch your favorite Windows apps and games on Linux.
+Quickly launch your favorite Windows apps and games on Linux using Wine and Proton.

-Proton support using `umu-launcher` is currently planned.

 ## Features

-* Manage Wine prefixes
+* Manage Wine and Proton prefixes
+* Launch Proton using `umu-launcher`
 * Create `.desktop` entries for easy access
 * Transparent configuration, everything is laid out in `toml` files

 ## Installation

 flora depends on `wine` and `winetricks`.
+Proton support additionally depends on `umu-launcher`.

-flora can also utilize additional Wine installations in `~/.local/share/flora/wine`.
+flora can also utilize additional Wine runtimes in `~/.local/share/flora/wine`, and additional Proton runtimes in `~/.local/share/flora/proton`.
-Wine installations in this folder can be managed with tools like [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt).
+Runtimes in those folder can be managed with tools like [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt).

 ### From releases